fjod/Codewars/CodeWars/Task.md

-﻿110.
-Balanced Binary Tree
+﻿100.
+Same Tree
      Easy
-     8.5K
+     9K
-     476
+     181
      Companies
-     Given a binary tree, determine if it is height-balanced
+     Given the roots of two binary trees p and q, write a function to check if they are the same or not.

-     .
+Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.